Union County College is committed to assisting students in accessing resources that meet their basic needs.

-For assistance in securing assistance with free internet services, please utilize:
+For assistance in securing assistance with internet services, please utilize:

-Referral information and guidance for these resources include, but are not limited to:
+Ongoing referral information and support include, but are not limited to:

 - Benefits offered through the County’s Division of Social Services, including: Supplemental Nutrition Assistance Program (SNAP), Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), Temporary Assistance for Needy Families (TANF), and General Assistance (GA)